|

 Hawksbill Turtle Recovery Project

-critically endangered hawksbill sea turtles (Eretmochelys imbricata) predominately nest on Hawai‘i Island.
+Within the Hawaiian Archipelago, endangered hawksbill sea turtles (Eretmochelys imbricata) predominately nest on Hawai‘i Island.
+Lower numbers are also known to

-females with only 6-20 of these nesting each year.
-Hawksbill nesting activities were first documented on Maui in 1991, and an organized
+Hawksbill nesting activities were first documented on Maui in 1991,

-community-based effort to systematically monitor these occurrences began in 1996.
+these occurrences began in 1996.

-MORE > HAWKSBILL RECOVERY PROJECT
+> HAWKSBILL RECOVERY PROJECT

 Back to top